 Transactional & Non-transactional Activities

-- Branded merch (backpacks, socks, tumblers, etc.)
+- Branded merch (backpacks, playing cards, socks, tumblers, etc.)

 - Donations to charities

 By including partner rewards, Kellogg’s is able to deliver a small variety each month.
 Their rewards offering features physical and digital rewards, unique experiences, free gifts, as well as coupons and gift cards.
 And the selection changes monthly to keep things interesting.
 Thumbs up!

 - Kellogg’s renews their rewards offering on a monthly basis, which is a great way to keep customers coming back to the website to see what’s new.

 - Every reward update is another reason for the company to reach out to customers via email and tell them about what’s new.